7 years teaching all ability levels in secondary schools in south London.

 I trained under the Teach First programme and was awarded my PGCE through the Institute of Education.
 I’ve loved every day I’ve taught; it was the best decision I’ve ever made to move into the education sector.

-Two years ago I decided to move into the emerging EdTech market for a new challenge and more time with my children.
-I have tutored students for the past three years as well, including running a home schooling placement.
+Three years ago I decided to move into the emerging EdTech market for a new challenge and more time with my children.
+I have tutored students for the past four years as well, including leading a team of teachers in a home schooling job.

 After this I then tailor sessions to their needs.
 What always underpins my approach is developing students’ core knowledge of topics, and their understanding of the examination demands, through the use of mark schemes that are unpicked with precision and compared with examiner’s feedback.